BW LPG Guidelines on Executive Remuneration

 Variable pay

-Variable pay includes a short-term component, the Annual Performance Bonus; and a long-term component, the Long-Term Incentive Plan.
+Variable pay includes a short-term component, the Annual Performance Bonus; and a longterm component, the Long-Term Incentive Plan.

-Annual Performance Bonuses are awarded early each calendar year in relation to the performance of each employee against performance targets established at the beginning of the preceding year.
+Annual Performance Bonuses are awarded each calendar year in relation to the performance of each employee against performance targets established at the beginning of the preceding year.
 The aggregate bonus pool available for payment is determined with close reference to the Company’s profitability and shareholder value creation.
 The allocation of bonuses from that pool is closely related to annual performance against pre-determined performance targets.

 Performance targets for the executive management team are reviewed with the Remuneration Committee prior to establishment.
 The CEO’s performance against performance targets is determined by the Remuneration Committee in consultation with the full Board of Directors.

-The Long-Term Incentive Plan (LTIP) allows for additional earnings via a share options programme.
-The purpose of LTIP is to attract and retain a strong executive team, and to align the interests of that team with those of the shareholders.
-Under the LTIP, the executive management team will on an annual basis for a period of five years be awarded share options.
-With the amended LTIP on 28 February 2019, the Company Vice Presidents were included in the Long Term Incentive Plan (LTIP).
+The purpose of LTIP is to attract and retain a strong executive team, and to align the interests of that team with the shareholders.
+Under the LTIP, the executive management team and key individuals will on an annual basis be awarded share options.
+This will typically be a multiyear programme as determined by the board.

-Options will be awarded each year in connection with the publication of the quarterly report for Q4 for the preceding year.
-The strike price for the options shall be equal to the sum of (i) the volume weighted average share price quoted on the Oslo Stock Exchange the first five trading days following the announcement of such quarterly report (VWAP), and (ii) 16% of the VWAP.
-The options will have a vesting period of three years from being awarded, and may then be exercised in a period of three additional years.
+Options will be awarded each year in connection with the publication of the quarterly report for Q4 of the preceding year.
+The strike price for the options shall be equal to the sum of (i) the volume weighted average share price quoted on the Oslo Stock Exchange in the first five trading days following the announcement of such quarterly report (VWAP), and (ii) 16% of the VWAP.

 Pension and insurance schemes

-Insurances are instituted for employees in line with local practice in the location of employment.
 All members of the executive management team benefit from medical insurance in line with Company practice, and are protected by Directors’ and Officers’ insurance in relation to their service on subsidiary Boards of the Group.

 Other employment-related benefits

-BW LPG’s employees are provided employment-related benefits commensurate with normal local practice in the location of employment.
+BW LPG’s employees are provided with employment-related benefits commensurate with normal local practice in the location of employment.
 These benefits extend to members of the executive management team.
 Employment-related benefits beyond the compensation explicitly set out in these guidelines are not significant in relation to base salary for any member of the executive management.

 Information on Executive Management Remuneration